chaosfixx/chaosfixx/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on overhauling my digital footprint.
-- 🌱 I’m currently learning about digital disruption and thriving in the age of data.
+- 🌱 I’m constantly learning about digital disruption and thriving in the age of data.
-- 👯 I’m looking to collaborate on raspberry pi projects.
+- 👯 I’m looking to collaborate on those complex technical environment and how to find patterns and mature observability.
 - 💬 Ask me about SRE, Agile and AI.